 Stir in the soy sauce and brown sugar mixture.

-Add the shrimp to the rice and cook until it turns pink, which should take 5 to 6 minutes.
+Add the shrimp to the rice and cook until it the shrimp turns pink, which should take 5 to 6 minutes.

 1 Pound Shrimp